Dated: September 10, 2025

-SOM Policy on the Requirements for Comprehensive Basic Science Examination
+Supersedes: Policy on the Requirements for Comprehensive Basic Science Examination dated January 21, 2025

 I. PURPOSE

-This policy establishes the requirements for student completion of and achievement on the Comprehensive Basic Science Examination (CBSE) in the New York Medical College School of Medicine (NYMC SOM).
+The purpose of this policy is to establish requirements for student completion of and achievement on the Comprehensive Basic Science Examination (CBSE) in the New York Medical College (“NYMC”) School of Medicine (“SOM”).

 II.
 POLICY